-During science fairs in schools, there is always this person who would make a volcano, where he/she would combine baking soda with vinegar to create that eruption like effect.
+During science fairs in schools, there is always this person who would make a volcano, where they would combine baking soda with vinegar to create that eruption-like effect.

 Both these green cleaning ingredients work exceptionally well, but not when you mix them.
 This is also taught in basic chemistry classes in school, mixing acid (vinegar) with base (baking soda) creates salt (sodium acetate).
 This final product doesn’t work that well when it comes to cleaning.